 Winter is when our routine physical activities goes for a toss.
 We don’t really feel like going outside when it is so comfortable to stay inside all warm.
 After-dinner strolls or outdoor fun activities are highly unlikely.
 These reduced bodily movements add up, and it gets harder to burn off the extra calories.

 According to an article in the European Journal of Clinical Nutrition, seasonal variations showed a profound effect on physical activity, food intake, and body weight in an overweight population, showing an increased calorie intake and reduced physical activity with the decrease in temperature.
 4

 3. Seasonal Affective Disorder Or Seasonal Depression

 As the name suggests, this depression is related to seasonal changes.
-Usually, it begins and ends at around the same
+Usually, it begins and ends at around the same time periods every year.

 SAD is characterized by increased anxiety, oversleeping, mood swings, inability to concentrate, extreme fatigue, and depression.

 According to Mental Health America, serotonin and melatonin are the hormones interlinked with seasonal depression.5 Winter disrupts the body’s internal clock and leads to depression in two ways: